Divorce Lawyers (Indiana & Kentucky)

 Over the past decades, a movement advocating grandparents’ rights has gained traction.
 Today, in many states, grandparents can win visitation and even custody of their grandchildren – when circumstances warrant, and it is in the best interests of the child.
 But laws governing grandparent rights vary from state to state:

 - Indiana restricts grandparent visitation and requires that a parent be divorced, deceased, or that paternity be established for children born out of wedlock.
 When both parents are living and married to each other, the court does not hear requests for grandparent visitation.

 - While Kentucky limits grandparent visitation based on whether the parent is deceased, additionally the grandparent must have provided child support to the grandchild.
 When adoption occurs, grandparents lose rights of visitation unless the person adopting the child is a stepparent with no termination of parental rights.

 Once a divorce is granted, that’s not necessarily the end of things.
 As circumstances change, we continue to provide families follow-up legal help if modification of custody, support, or visitation is needed.
-We also help families wishing to adopt, to succeed through private, agency, or international adoption.
+Our divorce lawyers also help families wishing to adopt, to succeed through private, agency, or international adoption.

 Call (812) 347-4425 or contact us online today to schedule an appointment.